fermyon/developer/content/spin/spin-application-structure.md

 executor = { type = "wagi" }
 ```

-Also, note that the application's folder structure, scaffolded for us by Spin via the spin add commands, is symmetrical and shows no nesting of components.
+Also, note that the application's folder structure, scaffolded for us by Spin via the spin add commands, is symmetrical and shows no nesting of components:

 ```console
 ├── assets